luminous0219/mysrt/README.md

    kubectl logs -l app=my-video-srt-app
    ```

-5. Make sure your firewall allows traffic to port 30080 on your Kubernetes nodes.
+5. Make sure your firewall allows traffic to the NodePort ports (30080, 31935, 34200) on your Kubernetes nodes.